grlt-hub/app-compose/README.md

 1. **Initial state**:

-   - `{ chef: 'idle',    kitchen: 'idle' }` — Everything is waiting.
+   - `chef: 'idle',    kitchen: 'idle'` — Everything is waiting.
-   - `{ chef: 'pending', kitchen: 'idle' }` — The chef is on the way to the kitchen.
+   - `chef: 'pending', kitchen: 'idle'` — The chef is on the way to the kitchen.

 2. **If the chef is ready to work**:

-   - `{ chef: 'done', kitchen: 'pending' }` — Preparing the ingredients in the kitchen.
+   - `chef: 'done', kitchen: 'pending'` — Preparing the ingredients in the kitchen.
-   - `{ chef: 'done', kitchen: 'done', pizza: 'idle' }` — All ingredients are ready.
+   - `chef: 'done', kitchen: 'done', pizza: 'idle'` — All ingredients are ready.
-   - `{ chef: 'done', kitchen: 'done', pizza: 'pending' }` — Starting to make the pizza.
+   - `chef: 'done', kitchen: 'done', pizza: 'pending'` — Starting to make the pizza.
-   - `{ chef: 'done', kitchen: 'done', pizza: 'done' }` — The pizza is ready!
+   - `chef: 'done', kitchen: 'done', pizza: 'done'` — The pizza is ready!

 3. **If the chef is here, but taking a break**:
-   - `{ chef: 'done', kitchen: 'off', pizza: 'off' }` — Cooking is canceled.
+   - `chef: 'done', kitchen: 'off', pizza: 'off'` — Cooking is canceled.

 ## Strengths of the Library